Shephexd/shephexd.github.io/_posts/DeepLearning/2019-01-21-Deep_learning(6)-Practical_aspect_of_Neural_networks.md

 How do we evaluate our model after training?

-In this post, let's see the way of training and testing to imporve your model performance as you expect.
+In this post, let's see the way of training and testing to improve your model performance as you expect.

 <!--more-->

+> This post is based on the video lecture[^1] and the lecture note[^2]